-The Beacon Hill Merchants Association offers small business technical assistance and a wide range of programming with a focus on the commercial core, bringing more shoppers into our area, and improving connectivity between stakeholders.
+The Beacon Business Alliance (formerly Beacon Hill Merchants) offers small business technical assistance and a wide range of programming with a focus on the commercial core, bringing more shoppers into our area, and improving connectivity between stakeholders.

 Here are some highlights of our work:

 - Neighborhood Networking: Develop ways for local businesses to network, and enhance each other’s customer base.
 Come to our monthly networking luncheon while enjoying local food!

 - Cross Promotion / Marketing: Collaborate with other districts along the Light Rail line to develop coordinated marketing campaigns.
 Develop an appropriate message to market Beacon Hill as a place to visit, shop, and dine.

 - Community Events: Along with quarterly networking luncheons, we plan and implement events that serve our mission to help promote our businesses and encourage community engagement.
 Among the events we have sponsored or produced are the Jefferson Park Jubilee, the Beacon Boogie, and Beacon Rocks.